 UIT Interactive message trailer

 (*) currently not used

+Please indicate a small data model of the relationships between the different items of TSDUPD.

 The following examples give details of the necessary station data, and of the minimum data necessary to build a TSDUPD file, as long as this solution is still in place.